-An easy way to test for yourself if your floor tiles are hollow or drummy is to simply give them a knock or tap.
-If you don’t want to use your knuckles you can use the handle of a screwdriver or lightly tap with a coin a ball bearing.
-Of course, you should never tap the tiles too hard, especially if you think they are hollow underneath as tapping too hard may lead to chipping or cracking.
+An easy DIY way to test if your floor tiles are hollow or drummy, is to give them a light knock or tap.
+You can use the handle of a screwdriver or lightly tap with a coin a ball bearing.
+However, please ensure you never tap the tiles too hard, especially if you think they are hollow underneath.
+As tapping too hard may lead to chipping or cracking of the tile.

-Usually people will notice the echoing or hollow sound coming from their tiles in high traffic areas, from simply walking on the tiles in shoes.
+Usually people will notice the echoing or hollow sound coming from their tiles in high traffic areas.
+This is usually first noticed from walking on the tiles in shoes.

 Why Is This Happening?